operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/create-instance.md

 ---
-title: MariaDB Create Instance  Tutorial
+title: MariaDB Instance creation
-description: This tutorial explains how to create Instance of MariaDB Operator
+description: Learn how to create Instance of MariaDB Operator
 ---

-### Create Instance of MariaDB
+### Create an Instance of MariaDB

-***Create below yaml which will create a Custom Resource for MariaDB Server Instance and also create database called test-db, along with user credentials:***
+**Step 1: Create the below yaml definition of the custom resource for MariaDB server instance, and setup a database ‘test-db’ with the provided user credentials.**

 ```execute
 cat <<'EOF' > MariaDBserver.yaml